ActiveState/documentation-public/content/start/state-tool.md

 ---
 title: "State Tool CLI"
-weight: 4
+weight: 5
 ---

-This quick start is for intermediate or advanced developers who want to get up and running right away.
+This quick start is for intermediate or advanced developers who want to get up and running right away.<!--more-->

 ### Install the State Tool